sishii1214/sishii1214.github.io/books.md

 <summary>・告白, 町田康 (Confession by Ko MACHIDA).</summary>

 Literally The BEST novel I have ever read.
+I remember reading this novel on the bus on the long way to Mt.
+Odaigahara with Yamaguchi-san.

 </details>